Since 1974, Calvac Paving has taken great pride in serving the Bay Area Asphalt & Concrete construction needs.

 Consistently ensuring the highest possible quality and best results for clients means keeping pace with the latest innovations in paving technology and techniques.
 Calvac Paving’s dedicated and knowledgeable paving professionals have amassed considerable experience in everything from new construction to refurbishment and repair of old, worn paving such as sidewalks, parking lots, roadways and more.
-While many paving companies focus solely on one kind of paving, Calvac can boast extensive experience with asphalt, concrete and earthwork, from initial grading to final striping.
+While many paving companies focus solely on one kind of paving, Calvac Paving can boast extensive experience with asphalt, concrete and earthwork, from initial grading to final striping.
 Among the services Calvac Paving offers to the public are:

 - ADA upgrades to existing structures

 In addition to these services, Calvac Paving takes its obligations to the environment we all share very seriously.
 We use the latest green and eco-friendly policies and practices at every stage of construction from the project’s start to the final cleanup and disposal of waste products at the end.
+Most business owners would agree that taking steps to be a greener business is a win-win for everyone.

 While this phrase may sound oxymoronic, asphalt pavement has consistently been reported as the most frequently recycled material in the nation since 1993.
 Continuous improvements in recycling technology and paving practices and techniques that permit for more adaptive uses of existing paving materials have fueled this recycling boom with regards to asphalt and, to a lesser degree, concrete.
 Purely virgin asphalt, also known as “hot-mix,” is relatively rare today because of the numerous advantages of recycling asphalt in place.
 However, many old-school pavers often still refer to “warm-mix,” discussed below, as “hot-mix” regardless of this designation’s true accuracy.